useHotkeys

 useHotkey({ "n, t": createNewTask });

-useHotkeys can be used for combinations of keys pressed together, if you separate them with a + sign.
-Spacing and letter casing should matter in this case, since useHotkey automatically formats all the values passed to it.
+useHotkeys can be used for combinations of keys pressed together by separating them with a + sign.
+Spacing and letter casing do not matter, as useHotkeys automatically formats all the values passed to it.

 useHotkeys({ "Shift + b": switchView });

-For cross-platform hotkeys, you can use a special mod key which will trigger for both cmd and ctrl keyboard keys.
+For cross-platform hotkeys, you can use the special mod key, which will trigger for both cmd and ctrl keyboard keys.

 useHotkeys({ "mod + b": switchView });

-In case you want to prevent the default behavior of the pressed keys, you can use the event argument provided by the callback.
-This also mean you can prevent the default behavior only when a certain condition is met and not every time hotkey is pressed.
+If you want to prevent the default behavior of the pressed keys, you can use the event argument provided by the callback.
+This also means you can prevent the default behavior only when a certain condition is met, not every time the hotkey is pressed.

 useHotkeys({